Street trading and charity collections

 If you would like to apply for a permit then please contact the Properties Department on 01403 215100.

-If you would be interested in trading at the Horsham markets then you would need to contact the companies that run them.
+If you would be interested in trading at a Horsham District market then you would need to contact the companies that run them.